wltsmrz/mod_admin_rest/README.md

 > **POST** /admin_rest/broadcast

 ```
-//request body
-{
-  message: "My message"
+{ message: "My message" }
-}
 ```

-Successful response has status code `200`.
 In the response body is a count of the number of users who were sent the message.
 Example response:

 ```
-//response body
-{
-  count: 100
+{ count: 100 }
-}
 ```

+**Status codes **

+`200` Broadcast successful

 ---------------------------------------